EmbarkStudios/kajiya/docs/gi-overview.md

 Indirect diffuse starts with a half-resolution trace.
 Rays are launched from the world-space positions corresponding to g-buffer pixels.
 Since the trace happens at half-resolution, only one in four pixels traces a ray.
 The pixel in a 2x2 tile chosen for this changes every frame.

+Following [ReSTIR GI][ReSTIR GI], rays are traced with a hemispherical distribution (not cosine-shaped).

 If the hit point of the ray happens to be visible from the primary camera's point of view, the irradiance from the previous frame is reprojected.
-Otherwise the geometric attributes returned in the ray payload are used by the ray generation shader to perform lighting.
+Otherwise geometric attributes returned in the ray payload are used by the ray generation shader to perform lighting.
 An additional ray is potentially used for sun shadows.

 ![image](https://user-images.githubusercontent.com/16522064/170575279-63a06fd6-5265-4003-9361-66430994e8af.png)